krbnite/krbnite.github.io/_posts/2017-10-11-Connecting-to-a-Samba-Server-from-Mac-and-Ubuntu.md

 ----------------------------------------------------------------

-Currently, I'm following the information provided in this tuturial on [www.linuceum.com](http://www.linuceum.com/Server/srvSambaInstall.php).
+Currently, I'm following the information provided in this tutorial on [www.linuceum.com](http://www.linuceum.com/Server/srvSambaInstall.php).
 It's been helpful, but I still haven't figure things out...